rishabhworks/GenAIGenesis/README.md

 *Built in 36 hours at GenAI Genesis 2026 🇨🇦*

-*For the trades workers who keep Canada running. 🔧⚡🔩*
+*For the trades workers who keep Canada running 🔧⚡🔩*

 </div>